ImEmmdie/homelab/homelab.md

 ## permanent vm
 * OpenMediavault
-* windows for 4K torrenting with 500gb sata ssd assign
+* windows for 4K torrenting with 500gb sata ssd assign for download
 --- --> 2TB SHARE "NAS2TO" / 1TB SHARE "NAS2TO"

 ## misc